yhoutzager/java_gym_4/README.rst

 How to join
 -------------------------------

 * Clone this project.
 If you use IntelliJ, choose file > new > project from version control -> github.
 Enter the url you find at the top of the page.
+Add as Maven project when prompted.
 * Implement the class `src/main/java/javagym/Solution.java`_ to solve the puzzle.
 Make sure the tests pass!
 * If you want to commit your code and you have a Github account, you can 'fork' this project and commit to that.
 * Sometimes the challenge code is fixed or more tests are added.
 If that happens: